Galápagos Giant Tortoise

-Galápagos giant tortoises belong to the biggest tortoises worldwide.
-Data concerning size and weight often widely differ, but it seems to be proven that some of these animals can reach lengths of more than 70 in (180 cm), measured from head to tail.
+Galápagos giant tortoises belong to the biggest tortoises in the world.
+Data concerning size and weight often widely differ, but it seems to be proven that some of these animals can reach lengths of more than 70 inch (180 cm), measured from head to tail.
 The heaviest Galápagos giant tortoise in captivity weighed 930 lb (422 kg).
 The Leatherback sea turtle is even bigger than the Galápagos giant tortoise.

 Some Galápagos giant tortoises have a dome-shaped shell, others have a shell resembling a saddle.
 On islands with a dry and hot climate, tortoises tend to have saddle-shaped shells.
 The shape allows them to stretch their neck further out to reach higher plants.

 Do Galápagos Giant Tortoise Make Sounds?